shubhra13/FinTech/caseStudy/README.md

 ### `Acorns' intended customers and their market size`

 Acorns appeals to millennials (ages 25-39 years ~ 70 million US population) and adults from Generation Z (ages 18 – 24 years ~30 Million US population).
-With the new Acorn Later feature they are also targeting Baby boomers (ages 52-70 years ~ 71 million US population) with retirement planning, a $40T market.
+With the new Acorn Later feature they are also targeting baby boomers (ages 52-70 years ~ 71 million US population) with retirement planning, a $40T market.

 It specifically targets people from the above categories, who may not have the time, the expertise or the resources to afford or to manage their finances.